ReinLife-AC297r/reinlife_backend_APIs/README.md

 # A quick start guide
 1. Recreate python/conda environment using environment.yml
 2. do `python app.py` or `flask run`
-3. Optionally, one can run `python changeword.py` to change the word
+3. Optionally, one can run `python changeword.py` to change the word that will be passed to the frontend.

 ## Environment Configuration